Azure/azure-sdk-tools/doc/common/common_engsys.md

 ## Updating

 Any updates to files in the `eng/common` directory should be made in the [azure-sdk-tools](https://github.com/azure/azure-sdk-tools) repo.
-All changes made will cause a PR to created in all subscribed azure-sdk language repos which will blindly replace all contents of the `eng/common` directory in that repo.
+All changes made will cause a PR to be created in all subscribed azure-sdk language repos which will blindly replace all contents of the `eng/common` directory in that repo.
 For that reason do **NOT** make changes to files in this directory in the individual azure-sdk languages repos as they will be overwritten the next time an update is taken from the common azure-sdk-tools repo.

 ## Workflow

+When you create a PR against `azure-sdk-tools` repo that changes contents of `eng/common` directory, the PR triggers an [`azure-sdk-tools - sync - eng-common` pipeline](https://dev.azure.com/azure-sdk/internal/_build?definitionId=1372&_a=summary) that will mirror all changes in `azure-sdk-tools eng/common` directory to the corresponding `eng/common` dirs in the language repositories.
+The pipeline also triggers language-repository-specific tests for you to review.
+This process of mirroring involves multiple stages and requires your manual review & approval before the changes are fully reflected to language repositories.
+Your approval is needed first to allow automatic creation of PRs, then to allow them being merged on your behalf.

-The 'Sync eng/common directory' PRs will be created in the language repositories when a pull request that touches the eng/common directory is submitted against the default branch of the repositories.
-This will make it easier for changes to be tested in each individual language repo before merging the changes in the azure-sdk-tools repo.
+This process is set up in such a way to make it easier for changes to be tested in each individual language repo before merging the changes in the `azure-sdk-tools` repo.
 The workflow is explained below:

-1. Create a PR (**Tools PR**) in the `azure-sdk-tools` repo with changes to eng/common directory.
+1. You create a PR (let's call it here the **Tools PR**) in the `azure-sdk-tools` repo with changes to `eng/common` directory.
-2. `azure-sdk-tools - sync - eng-common` pipeline is triggered for the **Tools PR**
+2. `azure-sdk-tools - sync - eng-common` pipeline is automatically triggered for the **Tools PR**.
 3. The  `azure-sdk-tools - sync - eng-common` pipeline queues test runs for template pipelines in various languages.
 These help you test your changes in the **Tools PR**.
+TODO
 4. If there are changes in the **Tools PR** that will affect the release stage you should approve the release test pipelines by clicking the approval gate.
 The test (template) pipeline will automatically release the next eligible version without needing manual intervention for the versioning.
 Please approve your test releases as quickly as possible.
 A race condition may occur due to someone else queueing the pipeline and going all the way to release using your version while yours is still waiting.
 If this occurs manually rerun the pipeline that failed.
 5. If you make additional changes to your **Tools PR** repeat steps 1 - 4 until you have completed the necessary testing of your changes.
 This includes full releases of the template package, if necessary.
 6. Sign off on CreateSyncPRs stage of the sync pipeline using the approval gate.
 This stage will create the **Sync PRs** in the various language repos.
 A link to each of the **Sync PRs** will show up in the **Tools PR** for you to click and review.